Bede is an artist with a long time interest in the lives of saints.

-1. Accidental Beatitude
+1. Peripheral Beatitude

-Our eyes will see wonders and our voices sing happily.
-What becomes of our sense of taste?
-Will it be useless since Jesus said that the kingdom of God is not a matter of eating and drinking?
-He means that it’s not the essential joy, but certainly, there will be delights for our taste buds.
+Will our sense of taste be useless since Jesus said that the Kingdom of God is not a matter of eating and drinking?
+He means here, I believe, that it’s not the essential joy; but certainly, the glorified body will have taste buds.
 Our bodies won’t require nourishment to live, but food will serve as a bonus pleasure.

 2. Glorified Body

 As the body gets nearer to 50 years old, there’s a certain wish for younger parts, such as new knees.